-- 10.1 Hosts of National Championships are eligible for "host" grants. - 10.2 Each host Region must file a request for the grant with the National Dressage Chair prior to June 1st of the host year.
+- 10.1 Hosts of National Championships (in-person events only) are eligible for "host" grants. - 10.2 Each host Region must file a request for the grant with the National Dressage Chair prior to June 1st of the host year.